 Because of the potential for re-traumatizing or otherwise endangering the children, they rarely accompany Brian on the photo shoots.
 The recreated accounts are very often violent and bloody, and it would be irresponsible and unethical to immerse a child into these scenes outside of a controlled, therapeutic setting.
 When looking through the viewfinder, these imagined worlds can be all-too-real for young eyes.
 The fears and traumas affecting children who have survived war are reflected through the life given to their toys.

 WAR-TOYS is being completed in phases, allowing specific conflicts and geographic areas to act as milestones and opportunities to present an evolving body of work.
 In time, the project will include the diverse perspectives of children from areas of conflict around the world.
 Because there is unfortunately no shortage of war (in all its forms), Brian isn't predicting when he'll consider the project finished.

 NGO / UN Support

-The following organizations have graciously provided access and support for the WAR-TOYS project:
+The following organizations have graciously provided access and in-kind support for the WAR-TOYS project:

 IOM / The UN Migration Agency • Terre des Hommes Italia • Kayany Foundation • Spafford Children's Center • United Nations Relief and Works Agency • Israel Trauma Coalition • Nader Association • Amel Community Center for Refugees